the-wanderer16/lingorm-caption-generator-docs-public-/README.md

 ---

-# 🗓 Triple Mode Caption Engine
+# 🗓 Dual Mode Caption Engine

-The generator now includes a dynamic Triple Mode Selection to automate TagTrend transitions:
+The generator features a dynamic Mode Selection to automate TagTrend transitions and streamline the UI based on the specific trend day:

-## 🔹 Airport - 02 MAR (Pre-Rank #1)
+## 🔹 AIRPORT - Full Tags (Rank #1 Reached)

-Designed for initial takeoff and arrival content.
+Designed for travel, momentum, and arrival content.

 Focus:
 - Travel elegance and jet-set momentum
-- Automatically limits X tags to the primary trend (`#LingOrmDiorAW26APTLook`) to concentrate volume.

-## 🔹 Airport - 02 MAR (Post-Rank #1)

-Designed to deploy the full tracking suite *after* the primary tag hits #1 on X.

-Focus:
-- Automatically appends the full 5-tag EMV/MIV tracking block to secure global valuation metrics.
+- Automatically applies the full 5-tag EMV/MIV tracking block to secure global valuation metrics on X and Instagram.
+- **Smart UI:** Automatically hides the Facebook and Threads hashtag blocks to keep the interface clean and focused on primary platforms.

-## 🔹 03 MAR — PFW Show Day Mode
+## 🔹 PFW DAY - 03 MAR 2026

 Designed for Dior AW2026 runway and official appearance content.

 Focus:
 - Couture language and brand alignment
-- Uses the official `LingOrmDiorAW26` main tag block.
+- Uses the official `LingOrmDiorAW26` main tag block across platforms.
+- **Smart UI:** Un-hides Facebook and Threads blocks for full multi-platform deployment.

-*Switching the dropdown automatically loads the correct phrase bank and exact X Post Hashtag Block required for that moment.*
+*Switching the dropdown automatically loads the correct phrase bank, UI layout, and exact Hashtag Blocks required for that moment.*

 ---

-# 🧭 Platform Modes
+# 🧭 Platform Modes & UX

 The generator supports:

----

 ## 1️⃣ X (Posts)
 - Enforced 280 character limit
-- X Hashtag block automatically updates based on the "Trend Day" Triple Mode
+- X Hashtag block automatically updates based on Trend Day
 - CTA automatically disabled

----

-## 2️⃣ Threads (Posts)
+## 2️⃣ Instagram (Posts)

-- Similar to X
-- Allows CTA
-- Uses primary hashtag block
+- Multi-line stacked hashtag formatting

----
+- **Dynamic VIP Tagging:** Auto-updates based on Trend Day to include key PR executives (`@mathildefavier`, `@utzpeter`) alongside the brand and idols, ensuring maximum internal Lefty visibility.

-## 3️⃣ Threads (Replies / Quotes) ⚠ CRITICAL MODE
+## 3️⃣ Threads (Post / Reply / Quote) ⚠ CRITICAL MODE
 This mode enforces official coordination guidelines.

-Required in every reply / quote to guarantee tracking:
+Required in every post/reply to guarantee tracking:
 - LingOrmDiorAW26
 - #PFW
 - @Dior
 - @linglingkwong
 - @orm.kornnaphat

-If these are missing from the Threads Reply block, generation will stop.
+If these are missing from the Threads block, generation will stop.

-This ensures:

-- Proper Paris Fashion Week tagging
-- Accurate monitoring (Lefty / Firehose-weighted systems)
-- Full brand visibility

----

-## 4️⃣ Instagram (Posts)

-- Multi-line stacked hashtag formatting
-- Strict 5-hashtag limit to optimize Lefty tracking algorithms
-- CTA enabled
-- Supports @dior tagging

----

-## 5️⃣ Facebook (Posts)
+## 4️⃣ Facebook (Posts)
 - Optimized stacked formatting
 - CTA enabled

 ---

+# 📋 Dual-Copy UX

+To give users maximum flexibility, the generator outputs two copy buttons per caption:

+- **Copy Full:** Copies the generated text, formatting, CTA, and the Hashtag block together.
+Perfect for X and Threads.
+- **Copy Caption Only:** Copies *only* the text and CTA.
+Perfect for Instagram users who prefer to post their hashtags in a separate comment.

+---

 # 🏷 Hashtag Blocks (Editable)

-The “Hashtag blocks” section is always visible and pre-loaded with the TagTrend Admin rules.
+The “Hashtag blocks” section is pre-loaded with the TagTrend Admin rules.

-**⚠ Hashtag Limit per Post:** To ensure a clean presentation and accurate EMV/MIV tracking (especially on IG which limits optimal tracking to 5 tags), the default blocks are locked to the most essential tags:
+**⚠ Hashtag Limit per Post:** To ensure a clean presentation and accurate EMV/MIV tracking, blocks are locked to the most essential tags.
-`LingOrmDiorAW26`, `#DiorAW26`, `#LinglingKwong`, `#OrmKornnaphat`, `#PFW`, plus the `@Dior` mention.

 You may edit:

-- X post block (Auto-updates via Trend Day, but can be manually overridden)
+- X post block (Auto-updates via Trend Day)
-- Instagram post block
+- Instagram post block (Auto-updates via Trend Day)
 - Facebook post block
 - Threads Post / Reply / Quote block